opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

-# OGSP Core Specification (v2.0)
+# OGP Core Specification (v2.0)

-*This document is part of the OGSP 2.0 specification suite.
-For the overarching vision, motivation, and community-driven approach, please refer to the [Root Specification](../ogsp-root-spec.md).*
+*This document is part of the OGP 2.0 specification suite.
+For the overarching vision, motivation, and community-driven approach, please refer to the [Root Specification](../ogp-root-spec.md).*

 **Version:** 2.0.0
 **Date:** March 19, 2025